From orbital magnetism to bulk-edge correspondence: Positive temperature bulk-edge correspondence for the Landau Hamiltonian

 Equation \eqref{eq:BulkSide} provides a complete picture of the bulk transport at positive temperature \cite{Streda,HaiduGummich,Resta2010}.
 In accordance with the derivation of St{\v r}eda \cite{Streda} we can recognize two contributions to the Hall conductivity: the first one, which is given by the magnetic derivative of the integrated density of states, which is also called the \emph{Fermi sea contribution} since it contains the Fermi-Dirac distribution, and the second one, which is given by the derivative w.r.t. of the chemical potential of $m^{circ}$, which contains the derivative of the Fermi-Dirac distribution and it is therefore called the \emph{Fermi surface contribution} to the conductivity.
 Actually the two names Fermi sea and Fermi surface contribution make real sense only at zero temperature, but we extend them to positive temperature with a little abuse of notation.

 Since $\mu$ is in a spectral gap of the bulk Hamiltonian, one can prove that $\lim_{T\to 0} \frac{\partial m^{B, \rm circ}(b,T,\mu)}{\partial \mu } = 0$, hence

-where the right-hand side is proportional to the Chern number of the $\Pi_{0,b}$.
+where the right-hand side is proportional to the Chern character of the projection $\Pi_{0,b}$.
 Therefore, we have that the Hall conductivity converges to its zero-temperature quantized value.
 Let us now apply Theorem \ref{thm:Main} to this simple situation.
 We obtain that

 which, coupled with \eqref{eq:BulkSide}, implies that the limit to zero temperature of $\partial_{\mu}I_1^E$ converges to its quantized zero-temperature valued, hence establishing the well-known zero-temperature bulk-edge correspondence.